iCliniq Logo

 What Happens in Stress?

-In stress, certain hormones and chemicals get released in the blood which affects all the organs of our body.
-The heart beats faster and pumps more blood, the blood glucose levels increase, the whole body receives more blood and glucose, the brain vessels dilate and the person feels a throbbing headache, the lungs dilate and the person starts breathing faster and a feeling of suffocation occurs.
+Instress, certain hormones and chemicals get released into the blood, which affects all the organs of our body.
+The heart beats faster and pumps more blood, the blood glucose levels increase, the whole body receives more blood and glucose, the brain vessels dilate, and the person feels a throbbing headache, the lungs dilate, and the person starts breathing faster, and a feeling of suffocation occurs.

 There are two types of stress:

-1. Constructive stress (eustress): Stress is not always bad.
-Constructive stress can help you stay focused, energetic, and motivate you to do your best.
-It improves your concentration during a presentation, examinations, interviews or alerts you and makes you do best as per your abilities.
+1. Constructive Stress (Eustress): Stress is not always bad.
+Constructive stress can help you stay focused and energetic and motivate you to do your best.
+It improves your concentration during a presentation, examinations, interviews or alerts you and makes you do your best as per your abilities.

 Chronic stress has a negative impact on both the mind and body.
-It can lead to serious physical health problems like heart diseases, increased blood pressure, stroke, diabetes, migraine, gastric ulcers, and mental health issues like depression, anxiety, insomnia, overeating, sexual problems, irritability, increased smoking, and alcoholism, etc.
+It can lead to serious physical health problems like heart disease, increased blood pressure, stroke, diabetes, migraine, gastric ulcers, and mental health issues like depression, anxiety, insomnia, overeating, sexual problems, irritability, increased smoking, alcoholism, etc.

 Tips to Deal with Stress:

-Make time for regular exercise.
-One feels his/her mood elevate and gets good relief from stress after playing a good match, or running or jogging for some time.
-Any rhythmic movement such as walking, running, dancing, etc., should be done for at least 30 minutes a day.
-Physical activity increases certain chemicals and hormones in the blood and brain which helps lift our mood and combat stress.
+1) Exercise: Make time for regular exercise.
+One feels his/her mood elevate and gets good relief from stress after playing a good match or running or jogging for some time.
+Any rhythmic movement, such as walking, running, dancing, etc., should be done for at least 30 minutes a day.
+Physical exercises release some hormones in the blood and brain, which help fight stress and improve mood.

 4) Relax Your Mind: